Skip to Main Content

 Black Convicts

-How Slavery Shaped Australia
+How slavery shaped Australia

 About The Book

-The story of Australia’s black convicts has been erased from our history.
-Recovering it in this deeply researched, fascinating and profoundly illuminating book, Santilla Chingaipe offers a fresh understanding of this fatal shore, and shows how empire, slavery, race and memory have shaped who we are.
+The story of Australia’s Black convicts has been all but erased from our history.
+In recovering their lives, Santilla Chingaipe offers a fresh understanding of this fatal shore, showing how empire, slavery, race and memory have shaped our nation.

-But although some of these lives were often documented and their likenesses depicted (including in the National Portrait Gallery), their stories have been erased from history: even their descendants are often unaware of their ancestry.
+But although some of these lives were documented and their likenesses hang in places like the National Portrait Gallery, even their descendants are often unaware of their existence.

 About The Author